 - An undergraduate major or minor in communication is preferred.
 Students with related majors are also considered.
 Applicants should have academic and professional goals compatible with the program.

 - Academic writing is preferred for applicants seeking an assistantship.
 Academic or professional writing is acceptable for applicants who are not seeking an assistantship.

 - Three letters of recommendation and the Report on the Academic and Professional Abilities of an Applicant form from those in a position to evaluate academic performance and graduate potential are required.
 Two letters must be from current or former professors.

 - Complete this application only if you are interested in a graduate assistantship with our school.
 To be considered for a Fall term assistantship, submit your completed application by January 15th.
 To be considered for a Spring term assistantship, submit your completed application by November 15th.
 Be sure to mark the "Graduate Assistantship" box.
 Graduate assistantships are offered to full-time students only.

 - International students should achieve a minimum score of 580 (paper), 237 (computer), 92 (Internet) on the TOEFL exam or IELT 6.5.

 January 15th for Fall semester enrollment and November 15th for Spring semester enrollment.
 Applications will be considered until the cohort is full.
 International students are encouraged to apply three weeks before the deadline to allow ample processing time.

-This list will help you make sure that you have all of the forms and mailing information.
+Download this list to help you make sure that you have all of the forms and mailing information.

 Applicants can submit documents by uploading them to the online application, emailing application documents to firstname.lastname@example.org or mailing application documents to: